-A Human Research Ethics Committee (HREC) is a central aspect to ethical research involving human participants which follows the National Statement on Ethical Conduct developed by the National Health and Medical Research Council (NHMRC).
+A Human Research Ethics Committee (HREC) is central to the ethical research involving human participants which follows the National Statement on Ethical Conduct in Human Research developed by the National Health and Medical Research Council (NHMRC).
 It is the responsibility of a HREC to review research proposals involving human participants and to ensure that they are ethically sound and are in accordance to the relevant guidelines.

 Applications for ethical clearance can be submitted at any time and will be presented to the HREC at the next available committee meeting.
 Upon submission, researchers will receive an email to confirm receipt of their ethics application.
 Following clearance by the HREC, researchers will receive a designated code for all future correspondence related to that project and a letter of approval.
 In some instances, applicants may be asked to provide additional information or clarification regarding their research project prior to a decision regarding ethical clearance being made by the HREC.
 The following forms are required for applications: